MODSetter/SurfSense/README.md

 ## How to get started?
 **UPDATE 20 SEPTEMBER 2024:**

- - SursSense now works on Hierarchical Indices.
+ - SurfSense now works on Hierarchical Indices.
  - Knowledge Graph dependency is removed for now until I find some better Graph RAG solutions.
  - Added support for Local LLMs